{ Banner Image }

 Regardless of whether you offer a “full” or “limited” warranty, the Act requires certain information to be provided with all written warranties:

-• First, you must provide what is covered by the warranty.
+• First, you must provide what is covered by, or excluded from, the warranty.
 This is an important determination.
 Do you want to cover the entire product, or only certain component parts?

 • Second, you must provide the duration of coverage.
 The important considerations here are not just how long your warranty should last, but also what conditions will cause the warranty to terminate early.
 Should the warranty terminate if the product is used improperly?
 Should the warranty only apply to the initial purchaser and not subsequent owners?